Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

 I also made sure to leave some space for flexibility so that you could adjust the itinerary according to your preferences and dates.

-I hope you will enjoy the 7 days full of activities, from geothermal pools and extreme activities to discovering Maori culture and New Zealand’s cityscapes!
+I hope you will enjoy these 7 days full of activities, from geothermal pools and extreme activities to discovering Maori culture and New Zealand’s cityscapes!

 NEXT: Aaaaand now it is time to proceed to the South Island, ‘God’s playground’ as the locals call it.
-Here is my 10-days itinerary for that part of the country.
+Here is my 10-day itinerary for that part of the country.

 Please be sure to drop a comment below if you liked the post or if you have any additional questions!